While credit cards are great for a lot of things, using them as a way to put cash in your wallet isn’t one of them.

 According to most industry analysts who watch these kinds of statistics, cash advances have declined in popularity over the past few years.
 So many merchants accept credit cards, it's often easier to transact with plastic than with greenbacks, anyway.
-Should you require cash in an emergency, your credit card issuer can charge you a few different fees:
+Even the best credit cards charge fees, so should you require cash in an emergency, here’s what you might end up paying:

 - Cash advance fee.
 Many banks now charge an upfront fee of up to 5 percent when you convert part of your credit limit into cash.

 - Immediate finance charges.
 Unlike purchases, most cash advances immediately start racking up interest.
 Many banks charge higher APRs for cash advances than for purchases.

 - Network access fee.
 Your bank and the ATM network could each charge you a service fee of a few dollars for handling your cash advance.